-In 2022, eighty-eight (88) Exemptions from Construction and Operation Licences of power plants using conventional fuels for reserve purposes and autonomous systems of self-generation, with a total installed capacity of 21.79MWe were granted.
+In 2023, fifty-six (56) Exemptions from Construction and Operation Licences of power plants using conventional fuels for reserve purposes and autonomous systems of self-generation, with a total installed capacity of 15.2MWe were granted.

-Photovoltaic systems under the self-generation/net-billing scheme in commercial and industrial premises and twenty-five (25) Exemptions from Operation Licence of electricity generation stations were issued for own use, photovoltaic systems with an installed capacity of 4.91MWe.
+Photovoltaic systems

-In 2022, ninety-nine (99) Exemptions from Construction Licence of electricity generation stations were issued for own use, photovoltaic systems with an installed capacity of 25.96MWe
+In 2023, ninety (90) Exemptions from Construction Licence of electricity generation stations were issued for own use, photovoltaic systems with an installed capacity of 30.25MWe and twenty-six (26) Exemptions from Operation Licence of electricity generation stations were issued for own use, photovoltaic systems with an installed capacity of 7.5MWe.